opengeospatial/geopackage/README.md

 ==========

 This specification describes an open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information.
-It specifies a set of conventions for SQLite to store interoperable [Features](spec/2_features.md) and/or [Tiles](spec/3_tiles.md) on a common [base](spec/1_base.md).
+It is a set of conventions for SQLite to store interoperable [Features](spec/2_features.md) and/or [Tiles](spec/3_tiles.md) on a common [base](spec/1_base.md).
-The core document additionally describes optional [Metadata](spec/5_metadata.md), and [Schema](spec/4_schema) information to build richer applications.
-An [Extension Mechanism](spec/7_extension_mechanism.md) is specified to provide implementors a way to include additional functionality in their GeoPackages, with a number of optional [extensions](spec/8_extensions.md) included.
+The core document additionally specifies optional [Metadata](spec/5_metadata.md), and [Schema](spec/4_schema) information to build richer applications.
+An [Extension Mechanism](spec/7_extension_mechanism.md) is described to provide implementors a way to include additional functionality in their GeoPackages, with a number of optional [extensions](spec/8_extensions.md) included.

 About